Perturbative unitarity for models with singlet and doublet scalars: Partial wave unitarity bounds

 We consider $2 \to 2$ scattering processes between the scalars of the theory defined in Section~\ref{sec:themodel}.
 Let $A$, $B$, $C$, and $D$ be complex scalar fields and let $a, b, c$, and $d$ be their corresponding flavour indices.
 At tree-level, the amplitude for the process

 may have contributions from $s$, $t$, and $u$-channels, and contact interactions.
-However, as we take the limit where the Mandelstam variables $s$, $t$, and $u$ go to infinity, the contributions from $s$, $t$, and $u$-channels vanish, respectively~\footnote{ For an interesting example see, for example, Appendix A of \cite{MiguelMSc}.}.
-Consequently, in the high-energy limit, only the quartic interactions involving the external scalars contribute to the tree-level amplitude, allowing us to write it as
+However, as we take the limit where the Mandelstam variables $s$, $t$, and $u$ go to infinity, the contributions from $s$, $t$, and $u$-channels vanish, respectively~\footnote{ For an interesting example, see, for instance, Appendix A of \cite{MiguelMSc}.}.
+Consequently, in the high-energy limit, only the quartic interactions involving the external scalars contribute to the tree-level amplitude, allowing us to identify

 Any square-integrable function may be expressed as an expansion in a complete set of basis functions.
-To study perturbative unitarity, it is particularly convenient to choose the basis of Legendre polynomials $P_J(\cos \theta)$, where $J$ is the total orbital angular momentum of the final state, and $\theta$ the scattering angle.
+To study perturbative unitarity, it is particularly convenient to choose the basis of Legendre polynomials $P_J(\cos \theta)$, where $J$ is the total angular momentum of the final state, and $\theta$ the scattering angle.
 Expanding the amplitude in this basis defines the so-called partial-wave expansion~\cite{Hally:2012pu,Milagre:2024wcg}:

 The numerical coefficients $a_J$ (also known as partial waves) are defined as